本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 eACCELERATION\(a\)

-Here are my code snippet to implement addForce and addTorque:
+Here’s my code snippet for implementing addForce and addTorque:

 void ActorWrapper::AddForce(const PxVec3& force, int forceMode)